AlanLuu/lox-go/doc/file.md

 - `file.write(buffer/string)`, which writes the contents of the specified buffer or string to the file and returns the number of bytes written as an integer
     - In binary mode, this method's argument must be a buffer, otherwise the argument must be a string
     - If the file is closed or is not open in write or append mode, this method throws a runtime error
+- `file.writeByte(byte)`, which writes the specified byte to the file, where `byte` is an integer ranging from 0 to 255
+    - If the file is closed, is not open in write or append mode, or is not open in binary mode, this method throws a runtime error
 - `file.writeLine(string)`, which writes the contents of the specified string to the file followed by a newline character and returns the number of bytes written as an integer
     - On Windows, CRLF is used as the newline character
     - If the file is closed, is not open in write or append mode, or is open in binary mode, this method throws a runtime error